Woutuuur/simple-raycaster/README.md

 A simple ray caster in made in C++ with SDL2

 Requires SDL2.
 Compile using `make`.
+The `options.h` file can be changed (before compilation) to either increase/decrease the amount of rays and the FOV of the camera.

 The map files contain of the following values:
 - Two values representing the initial player X and Y position (in px)